Why To-Do Lists Work

 5 Ways To Increase Productivity When You’re Working From Home

-When you’re working from home you should always be looking for ways to increase your productivity.
+It would help if you always looked for ways to increase productivity when working from home.
 More work done in less time means more time to kick back, relax and have fun.
 Here are 5 Ways To Increase Productivity When You’re Working From Home.

-Here are a few suggestions that can really make a difference:
+Here are a few suggestions that can make a difference:

 Keep a daily routine

-Some people who are new to working from home will scoff at the idea of anything resembling a daily schedule.
-The truth, though, is that it can really boost productivity and prevent work from spilling over into your spare time.
-By starting and stopping work at approximately the same time every day, you ensure you’ll have plenty of time to recharge afterward, which is ultimately great for productivity.
+Some people new to working from home will scoff at the idea of anything resembling a daily schedule.
+The truth is that it can boost productivity and prevent work from spilling over into your spare time.
+Starting and stopping work at approximately the same time every day ensures you’ll have plenty of time to recharge afterward, which is ultimately great for productivity.

 Always plan ahead

 Something as simple as a daily to-do list can do wonders for your productivity.
-Sure, deciding on the spot what to do next has a certain charm, but it leaves you spending too much time on deciding, and too little on actually working.
-Keep a daily to-do list and decide on your tasks for the next day before your workday is over – you’ll notice the difference almost immediately!
+Sure, deciding on the spot what to do next has a certain charm, but it leaves you spending too much time on fixing and too little on actually working.
+Keep a daily to-do list and decide on your tasks the next day before your workday ends – you’ll notice the difference immediately!

 It’s impossible to stay productive in the long run if you treat your body and mind poorly.
-You don’t have to become a health nut to get some real work done, but you should at the very least try to schedule some exercise a couple of times per week, even if it’s just going for a walk around the block.
-It’s also a good idea to invest in an ergonomic workplace, including a good chair to sit on, as that helps reduce fatigue and keep you energized throughout the day.
+You don’t have to become a health nut to get some real work done, but you should, at the very least, try to schedule some exercise a couple of times per week, even if it’s just going for a walk around the block.
+It’s also a good idea to invest in an ergonomic workplace, including an excellent chair to sit on, as that helps reduce fatigue and keep you energized throughout the day.

-Yes, some people are able to watch TV while they’re working.
-They’re probably a minority, however, as most of us find it quite difficult to focus on two things simultaneously.
-When you’re working, turn off the TV, set your phone to silent, close your Facebook tab and shut the door – your productivity will skyrocket!
+Yes, some people can watch TV while they’re working.
+However, they’re probably a minority, as most of us find it quite challenging to focus on two things simultaneously.
+When you’re working, turn off the TV, set your phone to silent, close your Facebook tab, and shut the door – your productivity will skyrocket!

 Get out of the house

-Even if you’re the type of person who enjoys working alone, the fact is it can get lonely after a while.
-If you spend all your week cooped up in your office, rarely seeing the outside world, chances are you’ll feel a bit isolated and your work will suffer as a result.
+Even if you’re the type of person who enjoys working alone, it can get lonely after a while.
+If you spend all your week cooped up in your office, rarely seeing the outside world, you’ll feel a bit isolated, and your work will suffer.

 Therefore, make a point of leaving the house at least a few times per week, even if it’s just to do something simple such as meeting a friend for lunch.
 Maybe not, with this current situation!
 But I digress…

-These were just a few examples of things to you can do to improve your productivity.
+These are just a few examples of things you can do to improve productivity.
 Most people should benefit from implementing these, but feel free to experiment and find what works best for you.

 Need a Connection?